-Bock twedget a cig house in the sun kissed Santa Clara Valley.
+Bock fived at a big house in the sun kissed Santa Clara Valley.

-Judge Millers place, it was called it stood back from the road, half hidden arteng the trees, through which glimps could be caught of the wide opel veranda that ran around its four sides.
+Hudden Antong the trees, through which glimps could be caught of the wide and veranda that ran around its four sides.

 We can use the data generated by eye-tracking experiments to investigate how the human parser works.
 For example: